AgGateway/TraceabilityAPI/ISPAG Paper/AgGateway Traceability API – The Foundation to Track Raw Agricultural Commodities.md

 - Other standards are manual maintenance slow to react
 - Agile standard process, turnaround for changes within the month with regular release cycles
 - connectCenter is used to manage the lifecycle of the standard itself, not just the implementation guidelines
+# Capabilities of the Traceability API
+The following is based on the as-filled and as-planted business contexts, for planting operations.
+Much of these capabilities can be repurposed for other field operations, but we believe those would have different endpoints.
+Endpoint model best practice is
+'<verb> /<domain>/<subdomain>/version/<resource>'.
+We are leveraging connectCenter to provide
+'<verb> /<business-context>/version/<BIE-name>'
+List of capabilities:
+- Fields, using Geospatial component, GET list, GET specific field
+- Container, list of OEM assets (a Field is rendered as Container), details of container, maintenance history (future)
+- Container State, what is the state of a container (empty, partially full, full), container history, capacities at each state code (start, end volume, weight)
+- Traceable Resource Unit;  active, complete status, linking of container to Item Instance - same item instance JSON shape as Shipped Item Instance, minus shipment detail
+- Key Data Elements; these are collected identifiers (keys) that enable search, and may be collected at the time of TRU creation
+- Current Maximum Capacity; despite specifications of a container, this provides short term capacities due to environment conditions or roadways suggesting not to fill a container up to the brim; avoid compactions, spillage of grain traveling up steep hills; GET latest, GET history
+- Critical Tracking Event; currently modeled to OEM Asset level often tied to CAN event messages to stop start implements; POST (create), GET list, GET detail, PUT to add KDEs, TRUs (to link a TRU to a CTE), and other properties
+-
 # Future AgGateway and Affiliate Work Efforts
 - More business contexts, refined BIE profiles
 - Anticipate reuse as many capabilities for planting (transfers between TRUs)